Sage-is/WEB-Sage.Education-docs/docs/features/index.md

 ### 🐍 Code Execution

-- 🚀 **Versatile, UI-Agnostic, OpenAI-Compatible Plugin Framework**: Seamlessly integrate and customize [Sage WebUI Pipelines](https://github.com/Startr/pipelines) for efficient data processing and model training, ensuring ultimate flexibility and scalability.
+- 🚀 **Versatile, UI-Agnostic, OpenAI-Compatible Plugin Framework**: Seamlessly integrate and customize [Sage.is AI-UI Pipelines](https://github.com/Startr/pipelines) for efficient data processing and model training, ensuring ultimate flexibility and scalability.

-- 🛠️ **Native Python Function Calling**: Access the power of Python directly within Sage WebUI with native function calling.
+- 🛠️ **Native Python Function Calling**: Access the power of Python directly within Sage.is AI-UI with native function calling.
 Easily integrate custom code to build unique features like custom RAG pipelines, web search tools, and even agent-like actions via a built-in code editor to seamlessly develop and integrate function code within the `Tools` and `Functions` workspace.

 - 🐍 **Python Code Execution**: Execute Python code locally in the browser via Pyodide with a range of libraries supported by Pyodide.

-- 🌊 **Mermaid Rendering**: Create visually appealing diagrams and flowcharts directly within Sage WebUI using the [Mermaid Diagramming and charting tool](https://mermaid.js.org/intro/), which supports Mermaid syntax rendering.
+- 🌊 **Mermaid Rendering**: Create visually appealing diagrams and flowcharts directly within Sage.is AI-UI using the [Mermaid Diagramming and charting tool](https://mermaid.js.org/intro/), which supports Mermaid syntax rendering.

 - 🔗 **Iframe Support**: Enables rendering HTML directly into your chat interface using functions and tools.